ha5dzs/InvisibleMacGyver/concurrency.md

 }
 ```

-The `my_timer.attach(...)` statement attaches a timer interrupt.
-Every time this interrupt is triggered, it executes `timed_function`.
+The `my_timer.attach(...)` statement attaches the timer.
+Every time the specified time is up, it executes `timed_function`.
 You can use as many of these Ticker objects as you like. it will occupy memory.
 The Arduino system will let you know if you run out.

 # GPIO pin-based interrupts